Integerous/TIL/ETC/Resume.md

 # JEONGSU HAN
 A junior back-end developer who loves to make things what people need.
-It hasn't been a year yet since I tried to see my first "Hello World".
+It hasn't been a year yet since I tried to see my first "Hello World", but
-I'm doing my best to become a solid back-end developer who can make things happen.
+I'm doing my best to become a solid back-end developer who can make things happen together.

 - Github : https://github.com/Integerous
 - Blog : https://ryan-han.com